 The second question when creating and accessible PDF is, how are you creating the document?
 Usually when people are creating a PDF they are scanning a document, or exporting from a word document.
 We will be exploring both routes as we create accessible PDFs.
 As a note, we will be using Adobe Acrobat Professional X, and Microsoft Word 2010 on a PC platform.
 Many of these accessibility features are available in previous versions of these software packages.

 Scanning a document

 We will first look at scanning a document.
 When you scan in a document, you are just creating an image of the text.
 To make the text accessible you will need to run the document through an OCR program.
+The Library is equipped with two Scannx Book ScanCenters which are integrated with the ABBYY FineReader Engine for Optical Character Recognition (OCR) accuracy.
+The FineReader Technology takes the scnned image of books or documents and makes the machine readable in several common formats including PDF, searchable PDF and word.

-The library has two computers hooked up to scanners running the Abbyy OCR software, and there some free applications where you can OCR text, but the program we will look at is Adobe Acrobat Professional.
+There are some free applications where you can OCR text, but the program we will look at is Adobe Acrobat Professional.

 - First test whether your document is accessible.
 Try and select the text in your document.
 If you can’t select the text by dragging your cursor over it, your document is probably not readable by a screen reader

 - Select Document >OCR Text Recognition> Recognize text Using OCR